krummm/void-install-script/README.md

 Make certain both script files are in the same directory before running installer.sh

-As of right now, this script only supports encrypted installs, though it now has experimental arm64 support.
+As of right now, this script only supports encrypted installs.

 # TODO
 ```
 Add input validation and error checking to the scripts
 Add legacy boot support
-Add support for filesystems other than ext4
 Add script logging
 ```